 It is a profound honour and privilege to extend my sincerest thanks for the support shown to Nova Scotia Crime Stoppers again this year.
 Our private, corporate, police and media partners support is without doubt a big reason for our many successes.
 But a special thank you has to go to our tireless volunteers who continue to promote Crime Stoppers as an alternative of reporting criminal activity.

-Who would have thought that after twenty seven years of operation Crime Stoppers tipsters would have solved 5,500 cases and more than $5 million of stolen property returned to the rightful owners.
-And even more impressive is that our tipsters have helped police seize more than $10 million in illegal drugs.
+Who would have thought that after twenty eight years of operation Crime Stoppers tipsters would have solved 5,650 cases and more than $5 million of stolen property returned to the rightful owners.
+And even more impressive is that our tipsters have helped police seize more than $12 million in illegal drugs.

 We are still seeking out new initiatives that would see us develop our existing partnerships in areas of cross boarding smuggling, human trafficking and/all serious crimes that affect every citizen of this province.
 In the near future look for Crime Stoppers to expand our focus and efforts concerning crimes perpetrated against our youth and our seniors.